folkehelseinstituttet/Fhi.Frontend.Demo/CONTRIBUTING.md

 ### Before you submit an issue

-- Ensure you are running the latest version of Fhi.Frontend.Demo and its submodules.
+- Ensure you are running the latest version of Fhi.Frontend.Demo and its submodule.
 - **Search** the issue lists (including closed issues) to make sure it hasn't already been reported.
   - [Issue list Fhi.Frontend.Style](https://github.com/folkehelseinstituttet/Fhi.Frontend.Style/issues?utf8=✓&q=is%3Aissue)
   - [Issue list Fhi.Frontend.Demo](https://github.com/folkehelseinstituttet/Fhi.Frontend.Demo/issues?utf8=✓&q=is%3Aissue)